LubinKerhuel/hugo/content/authors/lubin/_index.md

 I used the same Rapid Control Prototyping (RCP) to develop data fusion algorithm on motion analysis for wearable sports article at [MOVEA](https://www.ideas-laboratory.com/projects/movea/) in 2010-2011.

-I joined [Microchip Technology](https://www.microchip.com/) where I am pursuing the developpement of the [MPLAB blockset](https://www.microchip.com/simulinkblocks/) to target dsPIC and PIC32 microcontrollers.
+I joined [Microchip Technology](https://www.microchip.com/) where I am pursuing the development of the [MPLAB blockset](https://www.microchip.com/simulinkblocks/) to target dsPIC and PIC32 microcontrollers.

 For company, scientists, and students, *rapid prototyping enables focusing on new ideas* rather than getting into the details of embedded programming.
 Shortening the loopback $\lbrace Simulation \Leftrightarrow Hardware \rbrace$ allows improving algorithms, obtaining better results, and reducing the time to market.

-The present website shares some experience through custom projects using Maltab/Simulink as Rapid Prototyping tool-chain.
+The present website shares some experience through custom projects using Matlab/Simulink as Rapid Prototyping toolchain.
 Examples uses the free [Microchip blockset](https://www.microchip.com/simulinkblocks/) targeting dsPIC.

 Examples are not reference design and are not officially endorsed by Microchip.